senthilkumar207/senthilkumar_subramanian/README.md

 I am currently doing a Mid-Career Pathways Programme in Data Analytics by Boston Consulting Group from March to August 2021, as I am __looking to pivot to a career in data analytics and/or digital marketing.__ The 2 key reasons I am looking to switch my career from startup founder to working in an organisation are

-1. I want to __grow my skills further in the areas of digital marketing and data analytics__, which I will be able to do best in a career in this field.
+1. I want to __grow my skills further in the areas of digital marketing & data analytics__, which I will be able to do best in a career in this field.
 2. I am at a stage in my life where I __want more financial stability__, which a startup cannot provide.

 I am specifically looking for roles in digital marketing and data analytics, as I enjoy being in roles where I can play a significant part in driving the bottom line of the organisation.
 I also have some level of experience in these fields.